Museums in Maryland

 Make the Chesapeake Bay Maritime Museum— a veritable shrine to the history, culture, food, and vessels of the Bay—part of your St. Michaels expedition, then head south to delve deeper into history at the Tilghman Watermen’s Museum, featuring boat models, art and artifacts on display.

 For a real hands-on experience, try your hand at toy boat-building or fossil field exploration at the Calvert Marine Museum located along Solomons Back Creek, or work as Waterman for a Day at the museum’s oyster house.
-Or climb aboard—and all over—a locally-built deadrise workboat at the free Annapolis Maritime Museum.
+Experience the Chesapeake Bay and Annapolis waters firsthand.
+Explore interactive exhibits and enjoy a sail aboard the historic skipjack Wilma Lee, offering a day of fun and enlightenment for all ages.

 The kids will be thrilled with a visit to one of the most distinctive residents of Baltimore’s Inner Harbor: climb aboard the U.S.S.
 Constellation, a historic sloop-of-war ship open for tours with crewmembers.